Community Engagement

 • Identifying skills and learning needs

-• Supporting skills development in project officers and volunteers through training
+• Supporting skills development through training

-Some previous projects
+Some of our projects